 Labour relations management training is very important in organizations, especially those organizations that have a unionized workforce.
 This training should also include supervisors.

-In an organization there are four groups of people who require industrial relations training: managers, supervisors, shop stewards, and employees.
+In an organization there are four groups of people who require LR training: managers, supervisors, shop stewards, and employees.

-However, any IR training should be based on an analysis of training needs with the goal of achieving specific objectives.
-These objectives could be achieved through the training course as a whole, or by the each module in the course.
+However, any LR training should be based on an analysis of training needs with the goal of achieving specific objectives.
+These objectives could be achieved through the LR training courses as a whole, or as single modules in the course.